Hero Background

 • Layout-only comparison mode: Focuses strictly on structural element arrangement across devices and resolutions, ideal for responsive design and localization testing.

-• CI/CD & version-control integration: Integrates with Git, build pipelines, and automation workflows so visual QA testing becomes part of your standard release process.
+• CI/CD & version-control integration: Integrates with Git, build pipelines, and automation workflows so visual QA becomes part of your standard release process.

 • Annotation & collaboration tools: Enables screenshot annotation, region marking, and sharing of visual test reports with team members for faster review cycles.